kubevirt/kubevirt/docs/cluster-configuration.md

   monitoring to an external device plugin.

   **default**: `false`
-* `disabled` - set to `true` to disable default host devices, because these device cannot be removed

 The `mediatedDevices` array is an array of `MediatedDevice` objects.
 The fields of this object are:
 * `mdevNameSelector` - name of a mediated device type required to identify a mediated device on a host.